Three: That's the magic number.

 Finally, I love the fact that Vue lets you set up profiles for individual family members, just like Netflix.
 When you first start watching it asks you to choose one, and afterward all of the DVR'd shows, recommendations, recent channels and everything else are tailored to that user.
 It's like having a separate DVR for everyone in the family.

 The interfaces for each service are mostly consistent across devices, but there are some exceptions.
 Roku devices get a much more stripped-down version of Vue, for example.

 Which one is better?

-You'll still need to have broadband Internet for both, which means at least $40 per month and often a long-term contract.
-That said, minimizing contractual commitments and hidden fees is usually great for consumers, and that's one huge advantage both services share.
+You'll still need to have broadband internet for both, which means -- in a home -- at least $40 per month and often a long-term contract.
+That said, minimizing contractual commitments and hidden fees is usually great for consumers, and that's one huge advantage all three services share.

-It remains to be seen how Apple's competing service will work, if it ever launches, but in the meantime Sling and Vue offer two distinct visions of the future of live TV.
-If nothing else, both are worth a free seven-day trial.
+All three offer distinct visions of the future of live TV.
+If nothing else, they're all worth a free trial.

-This article originally ran in March 2015, but was updated March 22, 2016, with additional details as a result of CNET's recent PlayStation Vue review and updates to both services.
+A version of this article originally ran in March 2015, but was updated on December 1, 2016, with additional details as a result of CNET's recent DirecTV Now review and updates to both older services.